fbpx

 Seaside Reef | May 2017

 In the spring, our few remaining local sand dunes are a mosaic of yellow and purple.
-The purple is beach sand verbena (Abronia umbellata).
+The light purple is beach sand verbena (Abronia umbellata).
 In spite of its name and general appearance, it is not related to the garden verbena, but to the thorny, vibrant symbol of our Spanish heritage – the bougainvillea.
 Both have eye-catching color and both lack true petals, but beyond that the similarity ends.

 Seeds of beach sand verbena were first collected in 1786 by a French expedition charged with continuing the Pacific explorations of Captain Cook.
 Seeds were shipped back to Europe where they were grown and studied by the pioneer biologist Jean-Baptiste Lemarck.
-Beach sand verbena thus became the very first California flower known to science.
-The French expedition subsequently vanished in the Pacific.
+Beach sand verbena is thought to be the very first California flower described scientifically.

 Other Common Names: